-Eligibility: Minimum non-weighted high school grade point average of 3.5 or higher and a combined SAT score of 1100 for Math and EBRW sections.
+Eligibility: Minimum non-weighted high school grade point average of 3.5 or higher.

 Saint Thomas More Scholarship

-Eligibility: Minimum non-weighted high school grade point average of 3.5 or higher and a combined verbal and math SAT or ACT score of 1100 (Math and EBRW sections only).
+Eligibility: Minimum non-weighted high school grade point average of 3.3 or higher

 Duration: Renewable for up to four years.
 Students must be full-time and maintain at least a 3.0 GPA.